jackhwl/EntityFrameworkCore6/EFCore6/ReadMe.md

 # Section 4: Tracking and Saving Data with EF Core
 # Section 5: Controlling Database Creation and Schema with Migrations
 * Inspecting Your First Migration
+* Add-Migration, Script-Migration, Update-Database
+* Using Migrations to Script or Directly Create the Database